 Sustainable Agriculture Examples: Passion Fruit Farming in Costa Rica

 What does sustainable agriculture mean exactly?
 The general idea behind sustainable agriculture is that of using practices that produce products over the long term without degrading the environment or social fabric of the area.
 In application, it can mean slightly different things to different people.
-That is why certification programs, such as Rainforest Alliance Certification, have been developed using sustainability standards, such as those developed by the Sustainable Agriculture Network (SAN)- to make it easy for people to chose sustainable agriculture that is held to standards.
+That is why certification programs, such as Rainforest Alliance Certification, have been developed using sustainability standards, such as those developed by the Sustainable Agriculture Network (SAN).
+This makes it easy for people to chose sustainable agriculture that is held to standards.
 Looking for the Rainforest Alliance Certification Seal with the green frog makes it easy to spot sustainable agriculture on your grocery store aisles.

 Verde Tica Passion Fruit Farm Smallholders

-This particular passion fruit farming visit was extremely interesting because it was to see a group of smallholder farmers- meaning that each farmer (and his family) owns about 10 acres.
+This particular passion fruit farming visit was extremely interesting because it was to see a group of smallholder farmers.
+This means that each farmer (and his family) owns about 10 acres.
 Many of these small farms were given to the families by the Costa Rican government as a way to help those in need.
 Most of the farms produce a variety of produce- passionfruit, rice, corn, plantains, and cocoa.
 These farmers are currently working on achieving Rainforest Alliance Certification with the assistance of Chiquita.